Penrose tiling: Art and architecture

 The aesthetic value of tilings has long been appreciated, and remains a source of interest in them; hence the visual appearance (rather than the formal defining properties) of Penrose tilings has attracted attention.
 The similarity with certain decorative patterns used in North Africa and the Middle East has been noted; the physicists Peter J. Lu and Paul Steinhardt have presented evidence that a Penrose tiling underlies examples of medieval Islamic geometric patterns, such as the girih (strapwork) tilings at the Darb-e Imam shrine in Isfahan.

-Drop City artist Clark Richert used Penrose rhombs in artwork in 1970, derived by projecting the rhombic triacontahedron shadow onto a plane observing the embedded "fat" rhombi and "skinny" rhombi which tile together to produce the non-periodic tessellation.
+Artist Clark Richert used the same rhombs in artwork he was developing at Drop City in 1970 which he derived by projecting the rhombic triacontahedron shadow onto a plane and observing the embedded "fat" rhombi and "skinny" rhombi which tile together to produce the non-periodic tessellation, predating Penrose's discovery.
+These geometric explorations led to the development of Steve Baer's Zome Architecture.
 Art historian Martin Kemp has observed that Albrecht Dürer sketched similar motifs of a rhombus tiling.

 In 1979, Miami University used a Penrose tiling executed in terrazzo to decorate the Bachelor Hall courtyard in their Department of Mathematics and Statistics.

 In Indian Institute of Information Technology, Allahabad, since the first phase of construction in 2001, academic buildings were designed on the basis of "Penrose Geometry", styled on tessellations developed by Roger Penrose.
 In many places in those buildings, the floor has geometric patterns composed of Penrose tiling.

 The floor of the atrium of the Bayliss Building at The University of Western Australia is tiled with Penrose tiles.

 The Andrew Wiles Building, the location of the Mathematics Department at the University of Oxford as of October 2013, includes a section of Penrose tiling as the paving of its entrance.

 The pedestrian part of the street Keskuskatu in central Helsinki is paved using a form of Penrose tiling.
 The work was finished in 2014.

-San Francisco's 2018 Transbay Transit Center features perforations in its exterior's undulating white metal skin in the Penrose pattern.
+San Francisco's 2018 Salesforce Transit Center features perforations in its exterior's undulating white metal skin in the Penrose pattern.